An official website of the United States government

 Application Note

 • Navy Pre-Med Option Applicants apply as Navy Option Midshipmen and Opt-In to the Navy Pre-Med Option during the application process.
-Navy Pre-Med Option Midshipmen who do not complete residency or internship requirements will be commissioned into a designator in which the selectee can best serve the Navy.
-Interested Applicants should read Program Authorization 113A in full.
+Navy Pre-Med Option Midshipmen who do not gain acceptance to an appropriately accredited medical school will be commissioned into a designator in which the selectee can best serve the Navy.
+Interested Applicants should read Program Authorization 113A in full

 • The Pre-Med OPT IN selection will not be visible if you do not meet the minimum requirements for GPA or SAT/ACT score.